viliket/pure-web-bottom-sheet/README.md

 templates to avoid flash of unstyled content (FOUC) when displaying the bottom sheet initially open on page load.

+For technical details behind the implementation, read [Native-like bottom sheets on the web: the power of modern CSS](https://viliket.github.io/posts/native-like-bottom-sheets-on-the-web/).

 https://github.com/user-attachments/assets/d25beef6-7256-4b7c-93ca-7605f73045b8

 ## 📦 Installation